mwbowers/mwbowers.github.io/reference/datagate/datagate-client/db-xml-name-converter.md

 ---
 title: DbXmlNameConverter class
-description: This class is a filter used in the XML transforms ExportToXml.xslt and ImportToXml.xslt.
-Encode() takes an arbitrary string and returns an XML-compliant Name string.
-For example, &quot;$ITEMTEST&quot; is returned as &quot;_x0024_ITEMTEST&quot;.
-Decode() performs the inverse fu
+description: "This class is a filter used in the XML transforms ExportToXml.xslt and ImportToXml.xslt.
+Encode() takes an arbitrary string and returns an XML-compli"
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 This class is a filter used in the XML transforms ExportToXml.xslt and